Calieston/smartmirror/README.md

 - When ever you change a file, the browser will refresh automaticly

 ## Commits
-- Before commiting, run the three following tests
+- Before commiting, run the three following tests and fix the errors
 - Unit Tests: `npm mocha` or `npm mochaWatch` (runs tests on filechange)
-- Codestyle: `npm jshint`
+- Codestyle: `npm jscs`
 - Codequality: `npm jshint`

 ## Error FAQ